jasonwithcoffee/llm-exploration/aws-bedrock-agent/README.md

 ## Payments Agent

 ```
-User: My name is Grace Hopper and I want to create a payment schedule on 5th of May 2025.
+User: My name is Grace Hopper and I want to create a payment schedule.

-Agent: I apologize, but I don't have any information about your invoice details in my knowledge base.
-Could you please provide me with your invoice ID or other relevant details so that I can look up the information and help you set up a payment schedule?
-I'd be happy to assist you once I have the necessary details.
+Agent: To set up a payment schedule for you, Grace, I will need the following information:

+- The date of your dental appointment or procedure
+- Your insurance ID number
+- The invoice ID for the payment you need to make

+Once I have those details, I can create a payment schedule for you.
+Please provide that information and I'll be happy to assist you further.
 ```
 ```
 User: My name is Grace Hopper and I want to create a payment schedule on 5th of May 2025.
 My insurance ID is HELLO123.
 Invoice ID is 332211